 Shilpa's background and training

 Shilpa has a Doctorate in Counselling Psychology from Glasgow Caledonian University and an MSc in Counselling Studies with core skills training in psychodynamic and person-centred therapy from the University of Edinburgh.
 Before moving to the UK she completed an MSc in Clinical Psychology.

 Shilpa has worked in a number of different roles and settings including as a Psychological Therapist within NHS Lothian; Alcohol Brief Interventions Counsellor at Glasgow Council on Alcohol; and Life Skills Facilitator to adolescents and adults in partnership with Stevenson College, Edinburgh.

 Shilpa speaks Hindi and is skilled in providing psychological therapy in this language.
 She can also understand Punjabi and Urdu and is happy to use her knowledge of these languages to support clients who prefer to express themselves in these languages.
 In these case, she would use Hindi or English as her medium of response.

-Shilpa is registered with the Health and Care Professions Council (HCPC) and accredited by the British Psychological Society (BPS).
+Shilpa is a BPS accredited Counselling Psychologist.
+She is registered with the Health and Care Professions Council (HCPC).

 Shilpa charges £75 a session for self-funding clients.
 She also works with clients referred via their employer/organisation – for further details, please visit First Psychology Assistance.